smart-digital-lab/openxr_ux_base/README.md

-# OpenXR UX Unity Base
-A set of UX tools for use with OpenXR.
+# OpenXR UX Unity BaseA set of UX tools for use with OpenXR.
+Instructions for use coming soon.
+There are some Assets included purely for demo purposes from the Asset Store (otherwise, it would be a really boring demo).
+These are:* https://assetstore.unity.com/packages/3d/props/furniture/big-furniture-pack-7717* https://assetstore.unity.com/packages/3d/vegetation/trees/free-trees-103208Licences for these items are as per the licence terms on the Unity Asset Store and the respective Asset owners.
+All other packages included are either standard Unity packages (for example TextMeshPro and OpenXR), or created as part of this project.